Tomas53/NDUzduotis/README.md

-# TODO API (Homework task)
+# Task (ToDo) API (Homework task)

-TODO Spring Boot API for task management with both public and authenticated endpoints.
+Task (ToDo) Spring Boot API for task management with both public and authenticated endpoints.

+## Prerequisites

+Java 17 or higher
+Gradle (or use the included Gradle wrapper)
+Git for version control
+Postman for testing the API endpoints
+A database (the application is configured to use H2 in-memory database by default)

 ## Getting Started